namisha234/DSA-learning/README.md

 # Git-learning-repo
-this repo is to learn git and github
+This repo is to learn git and github
+Author= Namisha Rawat

+Git and Github terminologies